-- Guided ascend (IFMGA mountain guide) of Mt.
+- Guided ascend (IFMGA guide) of Mt.
 Triglav on day 3 in the morning: 300 eur (max.
 4 persons per 1 guide ).

-- White Water Rafting on Soča River on day 6: 46 eur/person for 2-3 hour trip.
+- White Water Rafting on Soča River on day 6: 48 eur/person

 Transfer from Ljubljana to Bohinj (2h) and hike around the lake (3h).

-Upon arrival to Ljubljana city or Ljubljana Airport, you will be transferred to Bohinj Lake, the largest glacial lake in Slovenia.
-The lake is 2 kilometres wide and 6 kilometres long, with the 12,5- kilometre hiking path that circles it.
+After arrival to Bohinj and a short introductory meeting, you will have time to explore the surroundings of the largest glacial lake in Slovenia.
+The lake is 2 kilometres wide and 6 kilometres long, with the 12,5-kilometre hiking path that circles it.
 It lies in the centre of the Triglav National Park and occupies a dramatic position surrounded by a spectacular mountain ridge.
 We recommend you take a walk around the lake (approx. 3 hours) for a nice and easy warm-up to your trekking tour.

 Moderate hike to Planika Mountain Hut (7-8h).

-After breakfast walk begins from your accommodation towards village Stara Fužina and further on up, following the Mostnica stream to reach the Mostnica Gorge, where you will pass through a series of canyons.
+After breakfast, the walk begins from your accommodation towards village Stara Fužina and further on up, following the Mostnica stream to reach the Mostnica Gorge, where you will pass through a series of canyons.
 There are some excellent views to the cascades and rapids before the trail opens out to the Voje Valley.
 This section of the walk passes by meadows and small settlements and later on through a beautiful forest to the Grintovica alpine meadow at around 1200 m.
-As you ascend the views open out to the surrounding mountains.
-Take a break at Vodnik Hut where you can order a warm mountain meal before continuing along the Vernar peak (2225 m).
-In about two hours of hiking you reach Planika Hut where you will spend the night.
+As you ascend, the views open out to the surrounding mountains.
+Take a break at Vodnik Hut, where you can order a warm mountain meal, before continuing along the Vernar peak (2225 m).
+In about two hours of hiking you will reach Planika Hut where you will spend the night.

-Overnight at mountain hut.
-Dormitory room, half board.
+Overnight at a mountain hut.
+Dormitory room, half-board.

 Optional Mt Triglav ascent (3h).
 Triglav Lakes Valley walk (6hr).

 This morning you have an option to make a via ferrata ascend up to Mt Triglav, which takes about 3 hours in total or to walk below Mt Triglav towards the Dolič Mt Hut.
 Via ferrata climb is a steep cliff path that has steel cables fixed along the ridge line with steps to the top.
 Traversing the ridge offers on a clear day magnificent views of surrounding mountains.
 If you would like to conquer the mountain top with a guide, it must be booked in advance and the guide will meet you in the morning at Planika Hut.

-Overnight at mountain hut.
-Dormitory room, half board.
+Overnight at a mountain hut.
+Dormitory room, half-board.

 Hut to hut walk through the Julian Alps (8-9h).

-Overnight at mountain hut.
-Dormitory room, half board.
+Overnight at a mountain hut.
+Dormitory room, half-board.

 Descend to Trenta Valley and walk along the Soča river to Bovec (5-6h).